dantleech/blog/source/_posts/2021-11-11-new-laptop.md

 By default the operating system is configured to sleep when you close the laptop lid.
 I **don't like this**: I close my laptop lid to save power or conserve physical _space_ when my laptop it busy doing some task.
 The last thing I want it to do is sleep!
+Maybe I want it to play music.

-If I want my laptop to sleep I press the sleep button (ok, there is no sleep button any more, I press `<function key>+4`, I also **hate** the fact there is no sleep or multi media buttons on these modern Thinkpad laptops, or any other laptop you can buy).
+If I want my laptop to sleep I press the sleep button (ok, there is no sleep button any more, I press `<function key>+4`, I also **hate** the fact there is no sleep or multi media buttons on these modern Thinkpad laptops, or any other laptop you can buy in 2021).

 Edit `/etc/systemd/logind.conf` and find the commented line `HandleLidSwitch=suspend`.
 Uncomment it and change the value to `ignore`: